HASA Leadership Response to COVID-19

 HASA Clinic is open for business.
 You are important to us.
 It will be different but we are here for you!

-Our audiology, speech, and occupational therapy services are being offered on a limited basis by appointment only.
+Audiology: Our comprehensive audiology services are being offered in-person, by appointment only.
 Please call us at 410-318-6780 or email Nyya Anderson, Practice Manager at firstname.lastname@example.org.

 To reach us please call 410.318.6780 or email email@example.com.

 Communication matters more than ever right now.
 CIRS is providing on-site and remote interpreting services.